DistributeCompany/open-manufacturing-model-docs/docs/Introduction.md

 - Foundation for building Digital Models, Digital Shadows, and Digital Twins.
 - Lightweight and flexible implementation

-Heavily inspired by the [Open Trip Model](https://www.opentripmodel.org/) used in logistics, OMM adapts similar principles to address the specific needs of manufacturing systems.
+Inspired by the Open Trip Model used in logistics, OMM adapts similar principles to address the specific needs of manufacturing systems.
+See [OTM versus OMM](/docs/omm_versus_otm.md) for more details.

 ## Core Concepts